Page updated July 27, 2020 at 9:30 a.m.

 We continue to work with internal and external partners, including the Saskatchewan Health Authority, the Ministry of Health and the Public Health Agency of Canada to contain the spread of COVID-19.

-As Saskatchewan begins to Re-Open, physical distancing is as important as ever.
+As Saskatchewan Re-Opens, physical distancing is as important as ever.
 Please continue to follow public health orders and keep our community safe.
-This includes limiting the size of public and private gatherings to a maximum of 10 people in one room.
+This includes limiting indoor gatherings to 30 people where space allows for two metres of physical distancing between participants.
+Outdoor gatherings of up to 30 people are still permitted with appropriate physical distancing.

 Our top priority continues to be the health, safety and well-being of the community and our employees.